LordUbuntu/advent-of-code-2023/README.md

 The goal is to read the first and last digit of each string, add them together, and return the total.

 To do this, we:
-* read each string in
+* read each `string` in from the specified `filename`
-* start an index pointer `l` at the start of the string and an index pointer `r` at the end of it.
-* We move `l` forwards, `r` backwards, and stop each when they find a digit in the string (potentially overlapping on the same digit)
+* starting on `index` 0, we iterate over the length of `string`
+  * each iteration, we get the character at the current `index`
+  * if the character is a digit we record that as the 10s digit
+  * otherwise we record the current digit as the 1s digit
-* Thus we get the first and last digit, which we stick together to make a single two-digit number, adding each to a list
+* Thus we get the first and last digit, which we join together to make a single `number`
-* Finally, we do an add reduce on the list of numbers to get the sum, and print that
+* Finally, we convert that string representation to an integer and add it to the `total`

-The implementation(s) can be found in [Day 1 Part 1]().
+* return `total`

 ### Part 2

-The difference this time is that there are number-words instead of just digits which need to be treated like digits.
-Otherwise this is just problem 1 again.
+This time we operate by the same principle but with a sliding window to match against substrings (number words) in addition to matching single digits.

-So to do this we:
+To do this we:
+* utilize `index` to point to the start of the window
+  * check if the character in `string` at `index` is a digit
+    * if it is
+      * record the digit like in part one and continue
+    * otherwise
-* find and replace the first instance of a number word (ordered from longest words to smallest words for greedy match)
+      * iterate over the dictionary of number words greedily (from shortest)
-* do the same for the last instance (all strings reversed to keep replacement simple)
-* finally, continue on to doing exactly what was done in Part 1.

-More specifically, we need to do a sliding window to match greedily the first and last shortest string qnd replace them with their digits.
-A potential better future approach is to do a single slide left to right matching for words or digits and keeping mind the firet and last ones.
+        * if all characters match, record the equivalent digit as in part 1
+* finally, join the number, add its value to `total`, and return `total`

+### Comments

+Interestingly both of these solutions are single-pass.

-The implementation(s) can be found in [Day 1 Part 2]().
+The implementation(s) can be found in [Day 1]().